 - The Lady of the Lake

-Away from the novels, it’s also worth reading The World of the Witcher, which is a compendium of information created directly by CD Projekt Red.
-It’s a beautifully illustrated addition to the series that contains everything you’ll want to know about monsters, weapons, people and places.
+Away from the novels, it's also worth reading The World of the Witcher, which is a compendium of information created directly by CD Projekt Red.
+It's a beautifully illustrated addition to the series that contains everything you'll want to know about monsters, weapons, people and places.
 Be warned, though, it does feature spoilers for the games and the books.
+Read it, and you too can call yourself Geralt of Trivia.

 There is a designated Witcher 3: Wild Hunt art book but it is pretty rare as it was released only with collector's editions.
 One to look out for though; I know I always do.
 And there's yet more artwork available now following the release of the Gwent game, as it too now has its own art book: The Art of the Witcher: Gwent Gallery Collection.
-And to finish the art side of things off, there's a Witcher Adult Coloring Book that will keep you occupied long into the night, giving your favorite characters unique outfits and painting your own Witcher pictures.
+And to finish the art side of things off, there's a Witcher Adult Coloring Book that will keep you occupied long into the night, giving your favourite characters unique outfits and painting your own Witcher pictures.

 The Witcher graphic novels